Eat your greens the easy way–learn how to make the best tasting green smoothie ever!

 Sweet fruits will make your smoothie sweet, but they will do nothing to counter the green taste.
-Acid and sub-acid fruits used in proper combinations will make your smoothie taste so good you will forget how much greens are actually in it!
+Acid and sub-acid fruits and fats used in the proper combinations will make your smoothie taste so good you will forget that greens are in it!

 - Grapes – Seeded varieties

 Related: Easy Homemade Pumpkin Puree